plumatic/schema/README.md

 For announcements of new releases, you can also follow on [@PrismaticEng](http://twitter.com/prismaticeng) on Twitter.

+We welcome contributions in the form of bug reports and pull requests; please see `CONTRIBUTING.md` in the repo root for guidelines.

 ## Supported Clojure versions

 Schema is currently supported on 1.5.1 and the latest version of ClojureScript.

 ## License

-Copyright (C) 2013 Prismatic.
+Copyright (C) 2013 Prismatic and Contributors.
 Distributed under the Eclipse Public License, the same as Clojure.